-When elderberry season is here I want to make all the elderberry recipes.
-But this year I wanted something a little more simple.
-Ever since I made my fermented honey garlic and fermented honey cranberries I’ve been wanting to do more fermented honey recipes.
-They are so easy and fun to do, plus have tons of medicinal benefits.
-So the first thing that came to mind was to make fermented elderberry honey!
+Ever since I made my fermented honey garlic and fermented honey cranberries, I’ve been interested in making more fermented honey recipes.
+They are so easy to make and have tons of medicinal benefits.

 Wildcrafting Weeds